xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/routes.md

 !!!note "Multiple constraint match"

     Note that the constraints can face conflicts during the evaluation.
 If you define two routes with the same host regular expression, an HTTP request might match both of them.
 In this case, the last registered route will be executed by the router.
 It would be best if you avoided these cases by configuring your constraints carefully.

 As mentioned already, you can have many more constraints to route the HTTP request to your handlers.
 In fact, you can add as many constraints as you need to your routes, but it will have a performance cost.
 The routing selects the routes that match the HTTP method and path and will then process the constraints for every incoming request.
 Fastify gives you the option to implement custom constraints based on your needs.
 Creating a new constraint is not the goal of this book, but you can refer to this module at <https://github.com/Eomm/header-constraint-strategy>, which is maintained by the co-author of this book.
 Your journey with Fastify is not restricted to this practical book!

 At this stage, we have understood how to add a route and how to drive the HTTP requests to it.
 Now we are ready to jump into input management.

-## Reading the client’s input
+## Reading the client’s input {#reading-the-clients-input}

 Every API must read the client’s input to behave.
 We already mentioned the four HTTP request input types, which are supported by Fastify: